 How individuals can manage liquidity risk

 For individuals, liquidity planning begins with a simple question: how much money may be needed at short notice?
 Keeping an emergency corpus in an accessible form could reduce pressure on long-term investments.
-Beyond that, investors may want to align allocations with their time horizon and risk tolerance.
-Someone who wants to invest through an SIP for long-term goals may still need a separate reserve for shorter-term needs.
+Beyond that, investors may want to align their allocations with their time horizon and risk tolerance.
+Someone investing through an SIP for long-term goals may still need a separate reserve for shorter-term needs.

-In the context of mutual fund schemes, understanding Net Asset Value or NAV also helps.
-NAV is the per-unit value of a mutual fund scheme and changes as the value of the underlying securities changes.
-Tools like an SIP Calculator or SWP Calculator may help with planning, though they do not remove market or liquidity risk on their own.
+When investing in mutual fund schemes, it is also useful to understand how the investment works.
+For example, Net Asset Value (NAV) is the per-unit value of a mutual fund scheme and changes as the value of the underlying securities changes.
+Tools such as SIP Calculators and SWP Calculators may help with financial planning, though they do not remove market or liquidity risk.

 How does liquidity risk relate to market risk and credit risk?

-- Market risk refers to the risk of price movements.
+- Market risk refers to the possibility of investment values changing due to movements in market prices.

-- Credit risk refers to the risk that a borrower may not meet repayment obligations.
+- Credit risk arises when a borrower or issuer may be unable to meet its repayment obligations.

-- Liquidity risk refers to the difficulty of converting an asset into cash quickly and at a fair price.
+- Liquidity risk refers to the difficulty of selling an asset quickly without significantly affecting its price.

 Liquidity risk management strategies